 The Sieve language

-Sieve mail filtering was introduced in the D-ITET mail system with the commissioning of the new mail system in January 2017.
+Sieve mail filtering was introduced in the D-ITET mail system with the commissioning of the new mail system on linux servers in January 2017.

 The Sieve mail filtering language (RFC 5228) is a special data-driven language that is optimized to allow efficient server-side filtering of mails.
 A sieve mail filtering script can be installed from the user and is executed on the mail server at delivery of the mail to the user mailbox.
 Sieve is a modern alternative to the cryptic language of procmail filter scripts.

 The IETF Sieve working group has brought the following extensions to the base specification:

 Body – allows a script to test the body of a message, not just its header.
 (RFC 5173)